hirehike/hirehike/README.md

 * We **Register Internet Domains, SSL certificates, Code Signing Certificates, Cloud Hosting and more.**

-* We **Print Business Materials like Identity Cards (Id Cards), Visiting Cards, T-Shirts, Calendars, Notepads, Mugs, Pens, and more.**
+* We **Print Business Materials like Identity Cards (I'd Cards), Visiting Cards, T-Shirts, Calendars, Notepads, Mugs, Pens, and more.**

 check out more information at www.hirehike.com